ibm-cloud-docs/cli/reference/ibmcloud/cli_catalog.md

 Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage the {{site.data.keyword.cloud_notm}} catalog entries, query templates, runtimes, and geolocations of data centers.
 {: shortdesc}

-You can use extra CLI commands and capabilities for catalogs.
+You can use more CLI commands and capabilities for catalogs.
 Use the Catalogs management CLI plug-in to manage your private catalogs and onboard new private software.
 For more information, see the [Catalogs management CLI plug-in](/docs/cli?topic=cli-manage-catalogs-plugin).
 {: note}

 ## ibmcloud catalog entry